elabftw/elabdoc/doc/contributing.rst

 Environment installation
 ````````````````````````

 So the dev environment for eLab is an hybrid between Docker and a local install.
-The files will be served by the webserver in Docker, but you'll need to install locally some dev tools (like yarn, or phpDocumentor).
-In this setup, we will put everything in the same folder.
+The files will be served by the webserver in Docker but the source code (`elabftw` folder) will be on your computer.
+In this setup, we will put everything in the same folder for simplicity.

 Here is a step-by-step for installing an eLabFTW dev setup: